LukeGrahamLandry/franca/devlog.md

+## (Nov 19)

+- sys static: poll, execve,
+- give a clear error if you try to rely on slice abi in one of the syscall wrappers
+- wait4 was giving ECHILD because i wasn't setting a exit_signal in clone_flags when forking.
+- fixed O_arm.DIRECTORY for static opendir, the curse of people using octal
+- skip the tests that are specifically about importing something when not linking libc

 ## (Nov 18)

 - i think i just confused myself yesterday, because i never got vzf to the point of actually working before